-On completing the programme graduates will be able to demonstrate an advanced comprehension of the nature, role and potential of Art in the context of their community and in a wider international context, a critical comprehension of historical and contemporary developments in Art; and a thorough mastery of the materials, techniques and skills appropriate to their own artistic interests.
+On completing the course graduates will be able to demonstrate an advanced comprehension of the nature, role and potential of Art in the context of their community and in a wider international context, a critical comprehension of historical and contemporary developments in Art; and a thorough mastery of the materials, techniques and skills appropriate to their own artistic interests.
 Additionally they will develop professional artistic skills necessary for the visual expression of significant ideas and concepts and an ability to present their work in a professional manner.

 Learning Outcomes: What will I Study?

 The first two Years are highly structured and are designed to give the participants basic technical skills in drawing, sculpture, painting, photography and digital media (both word-processing and image manipulation), and a good understanding of the critical concerns and context of modern and contemporary art practice.

 The final two Years are increasingly self-directed allowing participants to develop their particular focus in terms of medium and content.
 This builds upon research methods and skills developed in stages one and two, which allows participants to develop a similar self-directed approach in Critical Theory.

 Graduates establish themselves as professional artists and can also find employment in the cultural and community sectors as gallery and studio assistants, arts officers in County Council Offices as curators and as arts administrators.
 There are also opportunities for employment in the teaching profession and to pursue graduate studies up to PhD level.

 In Year one, the emphasis is primarily placed on research.
 As analysis & development are required to organise information gathered during the course of research and to extend its scope, considerable emphasis is placed upon analysis & development.
 Realisation is a skill that is developed later as participants acquire greater experience of art practice and acquire greater physical and conceptual skills.